 Experience how imperial dominance shaped British life and society during the Victorian age

-19th Century UK Periodicals, Part II: Empire: Travel and Anthropology, Economics, Missionary, and Colonial turns its attention to the role Britain played beyond its own borders as an imperial power throughout the nineteenth century.
+Nineteenth Century UK Periodicals, Part II: Empire turns its attention to the role Britain played beyond its own borders as an imperial power throughout the nineteenth century.
 Complete runs of 91 periodicals chart a century in which Britain extended its influence, reaching new heights of empire building.
 Sourced from the British Library, the National Library of Scotland, and the National Library of Australia, the collection contains periodicals from Australia, Canada, Ceylon, India, New Zealand, and South Africa.

 This resource includes: